Legion2/CorsairLightingProtocol/README.md

 So if you have 20 LEDs, set the amount to 2.
 Now you can create lighting effects in the "Lighting Channel #" tabs.

-The example "SimpleLightingController" only requires one LED Stip connected to the Arduino.
+The example "SingleStripLightingNodePRO" only requires one LED Stip connected to the Arduino.
-Because the "SimpleLightingController" concatenate the two channels a total of 120 leds can be controlled on a single LED Strip.
+Because the "SingleStripLightingNodePRO" concatenate the two channels a total of 120 leds can be controlled on a single LED Strip.

 ## Use the library
-If you want to use this library in your own sketch don't forget to use Visual Studio as IDE and include the [board.txt](https://github.com/Legion2/CorsairLightingProtocol/blob/master/examples/SimpleLightingController/board.txt) in the root directory of your sketch.
+If you want to use this library in your own sketch don't forget to use Visual Studio as IDE and include the [board.txt](examples/LightingNodePRO/board.txt) in the root directory of your sketch.

 ## How it works
 This library uses the USB HID interface of the Arduino Micro or Leonardo.